Skip to content

 The frontend uses Vitest for unit and integration tests, with Playwright for end-to-end scenarios.
 Tests live alongside the source code in __tests__ directories, following the same structure as the components they verify.
-The setup uses jsdom for DOM simulation and @testing-library/svelte for component rendering, giving you a realistic browser-like environment without the overhead of spinning up actual browsers for every test run.
+The setup uses jsdom for DOM simulation and @testing-library/svelte for component rendering.

 Run all unit tests from the frontend directory: